-December 3 1, 2017 December 3 1, 2016 Est timated Fair Value % of Total Est imated Fair Value % of Total (Dollars i n mill ions) Fixed maturity securities \$ 54,332 83.6% \$ 51,437 10,659 16.4 9,951 \$ 64,991 100.0% \$ 61,388 Publicly-traded \$ 54,332 83.6% \$ 51,437 83.8% Privately-placed 10,659 16.4 9,951 16.2 Total fixed maturity securities \$ 64,991 100.0% \$ 61,388 100.0% Percentage of cash and invested assets 77.2% 71.5% Equity securities Publicly-traded \$ 156 67.2% \$ 212 70.7% Privately-held 76 32.8 88 29.3 Total equity securities \$ 232 100.0% \$ 300 100.0% Percentage of cash and invested assets - 0.3% 0.3%
+Decembe r 31, 2017 December 3 31, 2016

+Estimated Fair Value % of Total Estimated Fair Value % of Total

+(Dollars in n millions)

+Fixed maturity securities

+Publicly-traded \$ 54,332 83.6% \$ 51,437 83.8%

+Privately-placed 10,659 16.4 9,951 16.2

+Total fixed maturity securities \$ 64,991 100.0% \$ 61,388 100.0%

+Percentage of cash and invested assets 77.2% / 6 71.5%

+Equity securities

+Publicly-traded \$ 156 67.2% \$ 212 70.7%

+Privately-held 76 32.8 88 29.3

+Total equity securities \$ 232 100.0% \$ 300 100.0%

+Percentage of cash and invested assets 0.3% ' o 0.3%

 Valuation of Securities.
 We engage MetLife Investment Advisors, LLC ("MLIA"), a related party investment manager, to execute on our valuation controls and policies to determine the estimated fair value of our investments.
 The estimated fair value of publicly-traded securities is determined after considering one of three primary sources of information: quoted market prices in active markets, independent pricing services, or independent broker quotations.
-The estimated fair value of privately-placed securities is determined after considering one of three primary sources of information: market standard internal matrix pricing, market standard internal discounted cash flow techniques, or independent pricing services (after the independent pricing services' use of available observable market data is determined).
+The estimated fair value of privately-placed securities is determined after considering one of three primary sources of information: market standard internal matrix pricing, market standard internal discounted cash flow techniques, or independent pricing services (after the independent pricing services) use of available observable market data is determined).
 For publicly-traded securities, the number of quotations obtained varies by instrument and depends on the liquidity of the particular instrument.
 Generally, prices are obtained from multiple pricing services to cover all asset classes and obtain multiple prices for certain securities, but ultimately use the price with the highest placement in the fair value hierarchy.
-Independent pricing services that value these instruments use market standard valuation methodologies based on data about market transactions and inputs from multiple pricing sources that value these instruments for an discussion of the types of market standard valuation methodologies utilized and key assumptions and observable inputs used in applying these standard valuation methodologies.
+Independent pricing services that value these instruments use market standard valuation methodologies based on data about market transactions and inputs from multiple pricing sources that are market observable or can be derived principally from or corroborated by observable market data.
+See Note 8 of the Notes to the Consolidated and Combined Financial Statements for a discussion of the types of market standard valuation methodologies utilized and key assumptions and observable inputs used in applying these standard valuation methodologies.
 When a price is not available in the active market or through an independent pricing service, the security is priced primarily using non-binding quotations from independent brokers who are knowledgeable about these securities.
 Independent non-binding broker quotations use inputs that may be difficult to corroborate with observable market data.
-As shown in the following section, less than 1% of our fixed maturity securities were valued using non-binding quota
+As shown in the following section, less than 1% of our fixed maturity securities were valued using non-binding quotations from independent brokers at December 31, 2017.